 Tax treatment depends on who your employer is:

-Government employees (central, state, defence): Gratuity is fully exempt from income tax.
-No upper limit applies.
+Government employees (central, state, defence): Gratuity is fully exempt from income tax, with no upper limit.

 Private sector employees covered under the Act: The exempt amount is the lowest of: